oasis-tcs/odata-specs/docs/odata-protocol/odata-protocol.md

 If the entities are contained, then `entity-set` is the top-level entity set or singleton followed by the canonical path to the containment navigation property of the containing entity.
-Key values of the containing entity are represented in canonical form (paren-style) without percent-encoding.
+Key values of the containing entity are represented in canonical form (parentheses-style) without percent-encoding.

 ::: example
 Example 12: resource URL and corresponding context URL for contained